 In July 2014, the IASB issued the final version of IFRS 9, Financial Instruments ("IFRS 9") which will replace IAS 39, Financial Instruments ("IAS 39").
-This standard is effective for annual periods beginning on or after January 1, 2018, and permits early adoption.
+This standard is effective for annual periods beginning on or after January 1, 2018.
 IFRS 9 provides a revised model for recognition and measurement of financial instruments with two classification categories: amortized cost and fair value.
 As well, under the new standard a single impairment method is required, replacing the multiple impairment methods in IAS 39.
 IFRS 9 also includes a substantially reformed approach to hedge accounting that aligns accounting more closely with risk management.
-The Company is assessing IFRS 9's impact on its financial statements and has not yet determined the impact.
+The Company has assessed IFRS 9's impact and concluded that its adoption will have no material impact on its financial statements.